mjoanisse/100-days-of-code/log.md

 **Today's Progress:** Still racing through some already familiar subjects on FreeCodeCamp.

 **Thoughts:** Coding on a Friday night after coding at work all day when you've just inherited the office bug going around, I'll take a rain check, thanks.
 I must say though, it feels somewhat justifiable to blame yesterday's lack of commitment and a distraught attitude to my immense displeasure in watching Trump's pathetic swearing in and the humiliating ball performances that followed later that night.
-Nonetheless, no excuses.
-Only logged ~ 30 minutes yesterday.
+Nonetheless, no excuses; only ~ 30 minutes logged yesterday.
 Slip up on day 2 of 100, great start!

 **Link(s) to work:** [Challenges completed on Day 2 (Jan 20, 2017)](https://www.freecodecamp.com/mjoanisse)